virtualstaticvoid/heroku-buildpack-r/README.md

 See the [guide](support/README.md) for building the R binaries yourself.

 ## Caveats
-Due to the size of the R runtime, the slug size on Heroku, without any additional packages or program code, is approximately 45Mb.
+Due to the size of the R runtime, the slug size on Heroku, without any additional packages or program code, is approximately 98Mb.
+If additional R packages are installed by the `init.r` script then the slug size will increase.